matrix-org/synapse/docs/code_style.rst

 - **Imports**:

-  - Prefer to import classes and functions than packages or modules.
+  - Prefer to import classes and functions rather than packages or modules.

     Example::